Olivia Olson (basketball): National team career

 Olson represented the United States national team, winning a gold medal at the 2021 FIBA Under-16 Women's Americas Championship.
 She was one of only three 15-year-olds selected for the team.

 Personal life

-By her high school freshman season, she had about a dozen landscaping customers.
+Olson is enrolled in the School of Kinesiology, with Sport Management as her major.
+As a freshman in high school, she already had her own landscaping business with at least a dozen customers.
 Her father and brother, Morgan, kept her business running while she was training with and playing for Team USA in 2021.
+Morgan now plays soccer for the Gonzaga Bulldogs.